-Chapter 9: Upgrading from ElectricFlow 5.0.x to ElectricFlow 6.x
+Chapter 9: Upgrading from ElectricFlow 5.x or 6.x to the Latest Version

-This chapter describes how to upgrade the software from ElectricFlow 5.x to ElectricFlow 6.x.
-The procedure is the same as when you upgrade from ElectricFlow 5.x to ElectricFlow 6.x and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.
+This chapter describes how to upgrade the software from ElectricFlow 5.x or 6.x to the latest ElectricFlow version.
+The procedure is the same as when you upgrade from ElectricFlow 5.x or 6.x to the latest version and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.